Elucidating the Design Choice of Probability Paths in Flow Matching for Forecasting: Conclusion

 \section{Conclusion}

-In this work, we investigated the use of flow matching in latent space for probabilistic forecasting of spatio-temporal dynamics, providing a theoretical framework and an efficient algorithm.
+In this work, we investigated the use of flow matching in latent space for probabilistic forecasting of spatio-temporal dynamics, providing a theoretical framework and efficient algorithms.
 We demystified the critical role of the probability path design in this setting and proposed an improved probability path model.
-Our model leverages the inherent continuity and correlation in the spatio-temporal data, leading to more stable training and faster convergence.
-Our empirical evaluations on several dynamical systems forecasting tasks demonstrated that our model performs favorably when compared to existing models.
-These findings highlight that while flow matching techniques hold great promise for probabilistic forecasting of spatio-temporal dynamics, it is important to select an appropriate probability path model to achieve optimal test performance.
+Our model is theoretically motivated via the SB and dynamical optimal transport perspective.
+It leverages the inherent continuity and correlation in the spatio-temporal data, leading to more stable training and faster convergence.
+Our empirical evaluations on several PDE forecasting tasks demonstrated that our model performs favorably when compared to existing models.
+While we focus on the flow matching approach, we leave comprehensive comparisons with more computationally demanding approaches, such as score matching \citep{song2020score} and bridge matching \citep{de2021diffusion}, to future work.

+Our findings position flow matching as a promising alternative to diffusion-based generative models in PDE forecasting.
+While diffusion models have shown strong performance, they are typically not simulation-free and require many iterative sampling steps.
+They rely on simulating reverse SDEs or ODEs, often using 25-100+ steps for generation.
+Therefore, they can be computationally costly and difficult to tune for high-dimensional spatio-temporal systems.
+In contrast, flow matching enables training wihout simulating stochastic processes, by directly learning a continuous vector field aligned with a designed probability path and few-step sampling, offering improved inference efficiency.
+Our results show that careful design of the probability path, especially those tailored to continuous-time dynamics, can significantly improve training stability and forecast performance.
+These insights suggest that flow-based methods not only offer theoretical elegance via connections to optimal transport and Schrödinger bridges, but also hold practical advantages for scalable and controllable forecasting in complex dynamical systems.